stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

 	* Pros: Smart, not-stupid, simple, maintainable
 	* Cons: Links don’t get the tracking events attached until the whole page has finished loading.

 For this rest of this article I will assume that you want to use *the smart method*.
-Basically, we will build a script that will look at every single anchor tag in the <acronym title="Document Object Model">DOM</acronym> and attach the click tracking events to any links matching whatever criteria you choose.
+Basically, we will build a script that will look at every single anchor tag in the <abbr title="Document Object Model">DOM</abbr> and attach the click tracking events to any links matching whatever criteria you choose.
 This script will automatically run when the page loads.

 ### Defining the criteria and search pattern